No. 8:18-cv-00883 (D. Md. Mar 27, 2018)

 On July 10, 2018, the public health groups filed a motion for summary judgment on the three claims outlined in their complaint.
 Additional public health groups, led by the American Thoracic Society, filed an amicus brief in support of the plaintiffs’ motion on July 17, 2018.
 On August 7, 2018, the FDA filed a motion to dismiss the groups’ lawsuit in conjunction with a brief opposing the plaintiffs’ summary judgment motion.

-Initially, the court agreed to suspend ruling on the plaintiffs’ motion for summary judgment (and the FDA’s motion to dismiss the case) until the FDA finalized its draft guidance.
-However, upon the plaintiffs’ request for reconsideration, the court granted the plaintiffs’ motion for summary judgment and dismissed the FDA’s motion.
-In his memorandum opinion granting the plaintiffs’ motion, district court Judge Grimm found, among other things, that (1) the FDA abdicated its statutory duty to review new tobacco products before they entered the market as dictated by Congress; and (2) the APA required the FDA to issue the guidance according to notice-and-comment rulemaking procedures, which the FDA failed to do.
+Initially, the court agreed to suspend ruling on the public health groups’ motion for summary judgment (and the FDA’s motion to dismiss the case) until the FDA finalized its draft guidance.
+However, upon the public health groups’ request for reconsideration, the court granted the their motion for summary judgment and dismissed the FDA’s motion.
+In his memorandum opinion granting the public health groups’ motion, district court Judge Grimm found, among other things, that (1) the FDA abdicated its statutory duty to review new tobacco products before they entered the market as dictated by Congress; and (2) the APA required the FDA to issue the guidance according to notice-and-comment rulemaking procedures, which the FDA failed to do.
 The court vacated the 2017 guidance, but requested further briefing on the appropriate remedy.

 On July 12, after the submission of numerous amicus briefs and an attempt by several vaping industry groups attempted to intervene in the case, Judge Grimm issued an order setting a ten-month deadline—until May of 2020—for submission of premarket applications for deemed products.
 The order also provided for a one-year period during which the products for which applications had been submitted by the deadline could remain on the market without being subject to enforcement action by the FDA.